XanaduAI/fixing-a-hole/README.md

 ### `profile_results.txt`

-The first line in the results file is the command used to generate the results (if it was called using `fpcli`; otherwise, it was called for a specific job and is blank).
+The first line in the results file is the command used to generate the results (if it was called using `fixit`; otherwise, it was called for a specific job and is blank).
 The second line shows the runtime and max memory usage.
 If the `logs.log` file is not empty, then a summary is printed next.
 Following that, the main Profile Summary is given (it was also printed to stdout).